 Frequently asked questions

-Pillar 1 supports partnerships between companies and civil society organisations.
-FVO aims to set up multi-stakeholder projects to identify and stop RBC risks or misconduct in international value chains.
+FVO Pillar 1 supports partnerships between companies and civil society organisations.
+FVO aims to set up multi-stakeholder projects to identify and stop Corporate Social Responsibility (CSR) risks or misconduct in international value chains.

 - Conduct local or regional research into the underlying causes of CSR risks and misconduct in their value chains and implement measures to address them;

 - Implement Responsible Business Conduct (RBC) into their business processes more effectively, including measures to end RBC risks and misconduct in their company;

 - Set up a multi-stakeholder project that addresses CSR risks and misconduct, positively affecting manufacturing conditions in their producer countries.

 - Unofficial translation Government Gazette publication for 2022 (25 January 2022)

 - Decision on subsidy programme FVO 2019-2022 including changes in Dutch (wetten.overheid.nl, valid from 17 February 2021)

 - Changes to subsidy programme FVO 2019-2022 in Dutch (Government Gazette, 16 February 2021)

 - Third opening FVO 2019-2022 in Dutch (Government Gazette, 30 November 2020)

 - Second opening FVO Administrative Rules 2019-2022 in Dutch (Government Gazette, 28 January 2020)